White Dwarfs Revealed in Gaia's Candidate Compact Object Binaries: Introduction

-Understanding the formation details of dark stellar remnants (DRs) and binary stellar evolution, especially for interacting binaries, are among the most interesting questions in today's stellar astrophysics.
-Identifying and characterizing the properties of DRs with luminous companions (LCs) in wide detached orbits in large numbers can be instrumental in improving our understanding in this regard \citep[e.g.,][]{Chawla2022}.
-Since the DR and the LC belong to the same binary, the age and metallicity of the DR's progenitor must be the same as the LC.
-Several studies have pointed out that \gaia\ is expected to astrometrically identify hundreds to thousands of black holes (BHs) and neutron stars (NSs) in detached binaries simply from the motion of the LCs \citep{Mashian2017,Breivik2017,Yamaguchi2018,Chawla2022}.
-If so, the mass of the LC can also be constrained from parallax, magnitude ($G$) and colors ($BP$, $RP$), and hence the mass of the DR can be constrained as well via \gaia's astrometry \citep[e.g.,][]{Gould2002,Andrews2019,Chawla2022}, photometric variation \citep[e.g.,][]{Shakura_1987,Masuda2019}, or radial velocity (RV) followup \citep[e.g.,][]{Zeldovich_1966,Trimble_1969,Chawla2022}.
+Several studies have pointed out that \gaia\, is expected to astrometrically identify hundreds to thousands of black holes (BHs) and neutron stars (NSs) in detached binaries simply from the motion of the LCs \citep{Mashian2017, Breivik2017, Yamaguchi2018, Chawla2022}.
+If so, the mass of the LC can also be constrained from parallax, magnitude ($G$) and colors ($BP$, $RP$), and hence the mass of the DR can be constrained as well via \gaia's astrometry \citep[e.g.,][]{Gould2002, Andrews2019, Chawla2022}, photometric variation \citep[e.g.,][]{Shakura_1987, Masuda2019}, or radial velocity (RV) followup \citep[e.g.,][]{Zeldovich_1966, Trimble_1969, Chawla2022}.
 Thus these sources can directly establish a much coveted map between the DR mass and the progenitor properties.

 DR--LC binaries in detached orbits are also expected to be instrumental to put constraints on the details of the supernova process and binary interaction physics.
-For example, it is expected that common envelope evolution is an important channel for the production of astrometrically detectable DR--LC binaries and hence the details of the common envelope physics can be constrained based on the orbital properties of the DR--LC binaries \citep[e.g.,][]{Yamaguchi_2018,Shikauchi_2022}.
-In addition, the distribution of formation kicks that BHs and NSs receive may leave its imprints on the distribution of DR--LC orbital properties, as well as the total number of DR--LC binaries in astrometrically resolvable orbits \citep[e.g.,][]{Breivik2017,Chawla2022}.
-Furthermore, it is expected that the majority of the BH and NS binaries in nature are in wide detached orbits, a population complimentary to those detected through X-ray, radio, and gravitational wave observations.
+For example, it is expected that common envelope evolution is an important channel for the production of astrometrically detectable DR--LC binaries and hence the details of the common envelope physics can be constrained based on the orbital properties of the DR--LC binaries \citep[e.g.,][]{Yamaguchi_2018, Shikauchi_2022}.
+In addition, the distribution of formation kicks that BHs and NSs receive may leave its imprints on the distribution of DR--LC orbital properties, as well as the total number of DR--LC binaries in astrometrically resolvable orbits \citep[e.g.,][]{Breivik2017, Chawla2022}.
+Furthermore, it is expected that the majority of the BH and NS binaries in nature are in wide detached orbits, a population complimentary to those detected through X-ray, radio, and gravitational wave (GW) observations.